In this article I’m going to share some of the best gifts for pilots I can find (and some I’ve even gifted).

 Sunglasses make an excellent gift for pilots.
 Like the water bottle, they’re an item that every pilot needs.
 Like buying shoes, many pilots are fickle about precisely which styles and lenses they use during flight.

-As a baseline, pilots generally avoid polarized lenses.
+As a baseline, pilots should use non-polarized lenses.
 You can’t go wrong with the original aviators from Ray-Ban.
+If you aren’t sure what to buy, these are one of the best pilot gifts for him.

 Fisher Space Pen